kyungh/kyungh/README.md

 About me:

 What I'm working on:

 Microsoft Software & Systems Academy

+💬 Wanna connect?
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/kyung-haug/)!

 <!--
 **kyungh/kyungh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.